punpom/scrape-amazon-and-shopify-product-pictures/README.md

-# simple API scraper
+# Simple product pictures scraper for Amazon and Shopify (soon)

-simple API scraper written in typescript
+Simple product pictures scraper for Amazon and Shopify (soon) written in typescript

 ## Installation